-Cycling is a hugely popular sport and cycling accessories are becoming more and more evolved as well as expensive.
-It should come as no surprise that taking out Bicycle insurance is imperative to insure against damage as well as theft; plus insuring all those bits and pieces also makes good sense.
-Additionally, children’s bikes are also becoming increasingly lavish, plus professional bikes can cost anything up to R100 000 and more which enthusiasts are happy to fork out.
+Cycling is a hugely popular sport, which has made cycling accessories more and more expensive as they have evolved.
+It should come as no surprise that taking out bicycle insurance is imperative to insure against damage or theft.
+Insuring all those bits and pieces also makes good sense.
+Children’s bikes are also becoming increasingly lavish, and professional bikes can cost over R100,000!

-- Your bike will be insured against damage as well as theft.
+- Your bike will be insured against damage and theft.

 - For some insurance companies, bicycle insurance needs to be specified under the all-risks cover.

 - Your insurance broker will be able to advise you accordingly.

 What If I am Taking My Bike on Holiday?

 If you are taking your bike away from home you will need to specify this under your all-risks insurance cover.
 This way, you will be guaranteed that your bike will be covered should it get stolen or damaged.
 If your bike is damaged during transportation, then you need to enquire from your insurance broker if you will be covered.

 Ensure that your additional cycling equipment is also covered by your insurance service provider.
 Your biking equipment is usually covered under your policy’s household contents section while on your property.
 All expensive accessories and equipment are usually specified under the all-risks section of your insurance schedule if it is no longer on your insured property.